-A slice is the subset of all events from a dataset that have some given values across some categorical dimensions.
+A slice is the subset of all events from a dataset that have some given values across some dimensions.
 For a categorical dimension, the given value is a single fixed value; for a numerical dimension, the given value is a range.

 For example, let's consider we have a dataset with the sales from an international retailer and each event is a sale that has these categorical dimensions: the country where the sale occurred, the name of the product, the name of the company that made the product.
-Example of slices in this case are: all the sales for a given product, all the sales from a given country for all the products made by a given company.
+Examples of slices in this case are: all the sales for a given product, all the sales from a given country for all the products made by a given company.

 The time series we work with are of discrete time, composed of points at equal time intervals.
 The length of the time intervals between consecutive time series points is called the granularity of the time series.